stefoxp/django-start/readme.md

 Within the templates directory, create another directory called **polls**, and within that create a file called **index.html**.

 Let's update our index view in polls/views.py to use the template.

+#### A shortcut: render()

+Django provides a shortcut to load a template, fill a context and return an HttpResponse object with the result of the rendered template.